County resource guide

 Provider directory

-Local Providers9 providers in Summit County
+Local Providers23 providers in Summit County

 About our listings

 Provider listings on Autism Parent Club are submitted by practices or researched from public sources.
-All listings are reviewed for accuracy before publication.
-To suggest a correction, use the “Suggest a correction” link below.
+All listings are reviewed by a person before publication, and no provider has paid to appear here.
+Read how we verify listings, or use the “Suggest a correction” link below to flag anything inaccurate.

 Diagnostic clinics